Oil & Natural Gas Projects

 Predictive simulation may be the only means to develop optimal strategies in the absence of complete characterization of the reservoir geology.
 It is critical to develop robust, scalable, and mechanistic numerical modeling tools because of the multiple scales of the various interacting processes in the reservoir, the basin scale of the reservoir, the need for long time predictions, and the potential for significant coupling between geomechanics and flow.

 This project will develop an advanced CO2-EOR simulator with visualization capability, coupled with an advanced phase behavior and foam mobility control module, coupled with geomechanical deformation in porous media, and an advanced grid for complex reservoirs.
-The project will also include support for the modeling of complex coupled processes of fluid flow and transport, geomechanical deformation, 3- phase flash, a mechanistic foam model, and a comprehensive relative permeability model that includes the effects of composition, interfacial tension, and hysteresis.
+The project will also include support for the modeling of complex coupled fluid flow and transport processes, geomechanical deformation, 3- phase flash, a mechanistic foam model, and a comprehensive relative permeability model that includes the effects of composition, interfacial tension, and hysteresis.
 The simulator will be used to accurately predict changes in the reservoir system during injection of viscous CO2 and aid in the design and optimization of new generation CO2 injection projects with permanent CO2 storage in mind.
 The research will result in a computational framework and modules with advanced numerical algorithms and underlying technology for research in CO2 applications, which will be validated against published results and benchmarked against other simulators.
 The project will support the education and training of an interdisciplinary work force.

 Development of a new, computationally efficient, high-performance reservoir simulator with visualization capability for new generation CO2-EOR and CO2 storage will help maximize oil production after waterflooding and from residual oil zones.
 Success of this proposed project may help to build stakeholder confidence in the effectiveness of this advanced technology as well as result in optimal recovery strategies to produce a significant portion of the remaining domestic oil resources.